Rohit0812/agentqa/README.md

 document_name = 'lily_story.txt'
 document_type = 'TXT'
 questions = [
+    "What Lily did one morning?",
-    "What was the legend about the enchanted pond?", "What did Lily bring to the pond and why?"
+    "What did Lily bring to the pond and why?"
 ]